jhrush/UPNixConnect/README.md

 > sudo apt install libpam-yubico

+# For Ubuntu based 20.04 package base (and likely later)

+> sudo apt install ykcs11

+> sudo updatedb

+> locate libykcs11

+Use libykcs11.so as the security device in Firefox or preferred browser.

 In your preferred browser specify the libykcs11.so located at /usr/local/lib/libykcs11.so as a security device.

 Guide for Firefox: https://developer.mozilla.org/en-US/docs/Mozilla/Projects/NSS/PKCS11/Module_Installation